Venus Unveiled: Alpha Archipelago

 All the Xiwangs are ringed in narrow coral reefs--the sea is warm but unusually deep for Venus, with a nearly Earthlike dropoff.
 Their abrupt rise forces nutrients to the surface, so the sea's rich--intelligent octopi inhabit the reefs and cetaceans and giant squid come in from the deeps to hunt at night.

-But though the Xcanil Islands do head west, we stick to the coast.
-It's rainforest now, south of the mountains.
-Deep Artio Channel stretches on and on, even after Artio Island's bent out to sea and disappeared.
+Artio Channel, that indigo streak, stretches on even after Artio Island's bent out to sea and disappeared.
 Another ridge takes its place offshore, and another--arms of Inanna Island, a great maze of over 1000 km of parallel ridges, randomly linked.
 They all look alike--for our sanity, we stick to the Umay-Ene shore.
 Beside, southern Innana, on the edge of the Torrid Zone, is all Megazoic rainforest down to the beach.
 We stick to the Artio coast, stopping now and then to swim and cool off--even up here, it's hot.

 Late in the second day of steady flight west, a channel opens inland.
 To the right, Kalombo Gulf shimmers on the horizon--well, the east wing of it.
 Kalombo's a big blue butterfly between Umay-Ene and Pachamama, the next big island in the Alphas.
 The two wings, separated by Cape Kalombo, are turquoise coral bays, each about 300 km wide; the narrow capes sheltering them are warm, rainforested ridges, but not as hot as Inanna or Pachamama to the south.

-That's really why we're heading due west.
-It's high summer--mid-afternoon, that is--and for the next 48 hours, the Megazoic zone will be too hot for serious traveling.
+That's really why we're not heading any farther south.
+It's high summer--mid-afternoon, that is--and for the next couple of days, the Megazoic zone will be too hot for serious exercise.
+That's a long siesta!
 So we cross into Pachamama but hug the north shore, where the trees are so big that they create an updraft nearly as effectively as coastal bluffs.
 Not that we could get far from the shore if we wanted to.
 Pachamama's a cat's cradle 1200 km long and 800 wide--a skein of submarine ridges that barely surface.
-Nowhere are you far from the sea, except the Ninhursag Hills in the far south--insufferably hot, at present.
+Nowhere are you far from the sea, except the Ninhursag Hills in the far south--insufferably muggy, at present.

 Fly, sleep, fly--small bays, capes, coves, beaches, all green and turquoise, with dark lava rocks offshore.
 Ironic--it's so hot, yet looks so cool.
 Now we're forced to go south--we've run out of island.
 Southwest to the tip of Cape Stuart, the end of Pachamama, 300 km long, a lowland plain covered in rainforest.
 By now, though, the sun's getting low--it's autumn, or as they'd say on Earth, late afternoon.
 The edge of the heat is gone.
 Ahead, at the tip of the cape, Stuart Crater rises dramatically from the green jungle-plain like a Mayan step-pyramid.
 Lake Stuart, inside the crater, has a central island where we sleep--birds in a fifty-mile nest.
 Cooled by the surrounding lake, we sleep well.